kzar/bitratchet-js/README.md

  - Avoid duplicate code, you only have to specify records once as with [BinData](http://bindata.rubyforge.org/).
 (Normally you end up writing double the code when you need to generate messages as well as read them.)
  - Deal transparently with bit (as opposed to byte) based fields, shifting is completely taken care of - as with the [PHP BitRatchet library](https://github.com/kzar/bit-ratchet).
- - Handle dynamic fields that can vary in length and structure based on any context of the data already parsed.
-(Fields can even vary in length based on their own value but shifting is no longer handled automatically in that one, extreme situation.)
+ - Handle dynamic fields that can vary in length and structure based on any context of the data already parsed and external state.
  - Build your own flexible primitives that can extend the library to your problem domain.
 They can fully leverage the provided primitives.

 Developed to help implement a commercial telematics messaging protocol in Javascript.